MrElyazid/parking_manager/README.md

 ## Description

 This is a simple desktop application built with JavaFX to simulate a smart parking reservation system.
-It allows regular users to reserve parking spots and provides an admin interface to manage these reservations.
-This project serves as a learning exercise focusing on JavaFX, FXML, MVC-like patterns, and basic UI design.
+It allows registered users to visually select and reserve parking spots for specific time slots and view their reservation history.
+An admin interface is provided to manage all reservations.
+The application uses an SQLite database for persistence.

 ## Features

 ### User Features:
+*   **User Registration & Login:** Users can register for an account and log in.
+Passwords are stored securely (hashed).
+*   **Visual Parking Lot:** View a representation of the parking lot.
-*   **Reserve Parking:** Select a date and duration (in hours) for a parking spot reservation.
+*   **Spot Availability Check:** Select a date and time range to see available spots visually marked.
-*   **Price Calculation:** Automatically calculates the estimated reservation price based on the duration (using a fixed hourly rate).
-*   **Confirmation:** Displays a confirmation message with reservation details upon successful booking.
+*   **Spot Selection:** Click on an available spot in the visual layout to select it for reservation.
+*   **Reservation Confirmation:** Confirm the reservation for the selected spot and time.
+Data is saved to the database.
+*   **Reservation History:** Logged-in users can view a table of their past and upcoming reservations.
+*   **Logout:** Users can log out of their account.

 ### Admin Features:
-*   **Admin Login:** Access the admin panel via a dedicated login button and dialog (using hardcoded credentials for this demo).
+*   **Admin Login:** Access the admin panel via a dedicated login button and dialog (using hardcoded credentials: `admin`/`password123`).
-*   **View Reservations:** See a list of all current reservations in a table format, including ID, date, duration, price, and creation time.
+*   **View All Reservations:** See a list of all reservations made by all users in a table format.
 *   **Manage Reservations:**
-    *   **Refresh:** Update the list of reservations displayed.
+    *   **Refresh:** Update the list of all reservations displayed.
-    *   **Delete:** Remove selected reservations from the system.
+    *   **Delete:** Remove selected reservations from the system (database).

 ## Technology Stack

 *   **Language:** Java 17
 *   **Framework:** JavaFX 17.0.10 (using FXML for UI definition)
+*   **Database:** SQLite
+*   **Database Connectivity:** JDBC (via `sqlite-jdbc` driver)
 *   **Build Tool:** Apache Maven 3.9+
 *   **Styling:** CSS